RottenDoom/ic-engine/README.md

 - Create an actual game
 - Workflows and Tests
 - Make a release.
+- Create a custom allocator that also makes a report on how much memory each object is using and if there is a memory leak.
+- Write my own move functions and my own copy functions.
+- Custom file system

 The project is largely based on the game engine by the cherno and kofi engine.<p>